Kindertransport: United Kingdom and the United States

 In contrast to the Kindertransport, where the British Government waived immigration visa requirements, these OTC children received no United States government visa immigration assistance.
-Furthermore, it is documented that the State Department deliberately made it very difficult for any Jewish refugee to get an entrance visa.
+The U.S. government made it difficult for refugees to get entrance visas.
+However, from 1933 to 1945, the United States accepted about 200,000 refugees fleeing Nazism, more than any other country.
+Most of the refugees were Jewish.

 In 1939 Senator Robert F. Wagner and Rep. Edith Rogers proposed the Wagner-Rogers Bill in the United States Congress.
-This bill was to admit 20,000 unaccompanied Jewish child refugees under the age of 14 into the United States from Nazi Germany.
-However, in February 1939, this bill failed to get Congressional approval.
+This bill was to admit 20,000 unaccompanied refugees under the age of 14 into the United States from Germany and areas under German control.
+Most of the child refugees would have been Jewish.
+However, due to opposition from Senator Robert Rice Reynolds, it never left the committee stage and failed to get Congressional approval.

 Notable people saved

 A number of children saved by the Kindertransports went on to become prominent figures in public life, with two (Walter Kohn, Arno Penzias) becoming Nobel Prize winners.
 These include: